-In general, the expression and variables do not require to specify a type, which is inferred from the value provided.
-This feature is supported generically by JavaScript, which is used for EA's DMN Simulation.
+In general, the expression and variables do not have to specify a type, which is inferred from the value provided.
+This feature is supported generically by JavaScript, which is used for Enterprise Architect's DMN Simulation.

-However, if you want to generate code from DMN model to compiled languages like Java, C++, C#, you will have to specify the type for each Context Entry Variables.
-Otherwise, if you validate the model, you will have warnings like this:
+However, if you want to generate code from a DMN model to compiled languages such as Java, C++ or C#, you will have to specify the type for each Context Entry Variable.
+Otherwise, if you validate the model, you will see warnings such as: